Every factual claim on this site traces back to one of these sources. If something isn’t listed here, it’s marked with a TODO.

 - Key fact: Location: Atlanta, US.
 Role: Program Manager.
 Skills: Python, JS, React, C++, Arduino.
 Robotics background (3D-printed/CNC/laser-cut parts, embedded controllers).
 Working on Codex.
 1 hackathon attended.

-- Used on: about, now, contact, elsewhere, Logoss
+- Used on: about, now, contact, elsewhere, Logos

 9. Amazon — The Bitcoin Podcast